donbright/earcutr/OPTO.md

 * NULL Node

+In which we eliminate "is this a pointer to NULL" branch conditional in several pieces of linked list code.

 Instead of NULL being ffffffff.. what if it was 000000.. and what if... dereferencing a null pointer to a node was ... well.. perfectly valid?